-We remember some of the many notable administrators, faculty members, staff members, and alumni who made a difference at Livingston College and in the Livingston Alumni community.
-Brief notes and a link to profiles with additional available information are included.
+We remember some of the many notable administrators, faculty members, staff members, and alumni who made a difference at Livingston College and in the Livingston alumni community.
+Brief notes and links to profiles with additional available information are included.

 - Albert E. Blumberg (d.
 1997, age 91): Philosophy professor; Official in the Communist and Democratic parties.